 Requiring that persons be present at the church conference in order to have vote on a motion to disaffiliate?

 Yes.
 As noted in the Book of Discipline citation in the previous answer, there is no provision for proxy votes for persons not at the meeting.
 Either one is present at the meeting or one does not have vote.
 READ MORE>>

-This story was published on March 29, 2023.
+This story was published on March 29, 2023, and updated on August 14, 2023.
 The contact is Joe Iovino at United Methodist Communications.
 Contact him by email.